jorgecardoso/aframe-course/0500-environments.md

 :::example 0500-environments-01

+:::note
-:::note This element is used in a slightly different way from previous ones: we use a generic `<a-entity>` and them inside the `environment` attribute we define the various details of the environment (`preset` is just one).
+This element is used in a slightly different way from previous ones: we use a generic `<a-entity>` and them inside the `environment` attribute we define the various details of the environment (`preset` is just one).
 Also note that the syntax is `parameter:value` instead of `parameter=value`.
 :::

-:::tryout
+:::note tryout

 1. Explore the different presets by running the example and changing the preset name.